Is NHS provision for children in crisis?

 Opponents to the closure have pointed out that the majority of children who are taken to A & E are taken there by their families and, as such, the changes will inevitably lead to delays in treatment as parents have to travel further.

-My concern as a solicitor who acts for children who have been the victims of clinical negligence is that these closures at Ealing Hospital will put patient safety at risk, as delays in accessing emergency care can have serious consequences.
+My concern as a solicitor who acts for children who have been the victims of medical negligence is that these closures at Ealing Hospital will put patient safety at risk, as delays in accessing emergency care can have serious consequences.
 Parallels must surely be drawn with the crisis which has unfolded in recent days at another London A & E department at the North Middlesex Hospital.
 There, the closure of the A & E department at nearby Chase Farm Hospital is thought to have contributed to a significant strain on resources.
 The unit has been threatened with closure on safety grounds and has been issued with a warning from the Quality Care Commission.

 Meanwhile, the Bristol Review found that staff and skills shortages put children’s lives at risk.
 The report made a total of 32 recommendations and called for a nationwide review of paediatric intensive care services by NHS England, on the basis that they have capacity problems.
 Only time will tell if today’s closures in Ealing will lead to similar capacity problems in paediatric emergency care in the area.